urban-plumber/urban-plumber.github.io/index.md

 **Flux tower data participants:** Local-scale urban flux tower observations are needed to both drive models and evaluate outputs.

+Those who provide modelling or observational data will be invited as authors on relevant papers.

+## More information

 Email [met-urban-plumber@reading.ac.uk](mailto:met-urban-plumber@reading.ac.uk) to register your interest.

-Read the project protocol for detailed information about requirements [coming soon]
+Read the project protocol for detailed information about requirements [coming soon].

 View the [available resources](https://bitbucket.org/matlipson/urban-plumber/src/master/) to help automate the multi-site phase.